sampadbm/sampadbm.github.io/neve/blog/posts/terminal/favourite-tui-tools.md

 ### Productivity

 - *octotype / smassh* — typing trainers on the terminal
-- *podliner / castero / musicpod* — listen to podcasts in the terminal
+- *podliner* — listen to podcasts in the terminal
 - *jotl* — battery monitor
+- *spotatui* — a Spotify player for the terminal

 ### System & Networking